anhoder/frankenphp-php8.0/docs/compile.md

 ## Install PHP

-FrankenPHP is compatible with PHP 8.2 and superior.
+FrankenPHP is compatible with PHP 8.0 and superior.

+> **Note**: When using PHP 8.0, Zend Max Execution Timers are not available, so timeouts (e.g., `max_execution_time`) will be automatically disabled.
+PHP 8.1+ is recommended for full functionality.

 ### With Homebrew (Linux and Mac)